adab1ts/jam-starter/src/_posts/2017-05-05-your-online-community.md

 tag: blog
 categoria: anuncis
 cover_imatge: hero24.jpg
-cover_text: 'This is alt text for cover image'
+descripcio_imatge: 'This is alt text for cover image'
 # SEO information
 title: 'Your online community'
 description: 'Advice for stirring your online community'